brain-research/deep-molecular-massspec/README.md

 predictions, we replace portions of the library with spectra predictions from our model.
 This task is described in more detail below.

-## Required packages:
+## Required Packages:

 It is recommended to use [Anaconda](https://www.anaconda.com/distribution/) with a Python 3.6 environment to install these packages.
 -   [RDKit](https://www.rdkit.org/docs/Install.html)
 -   [Tensorflow](https://www.tensorflow.org/install)

-## Quickstart Guide for making model predictions
+## Quickstart Guide for Making Model Predictions

 1. Create a directory and download the weights for the model.